 The Home Warranty

-I realize this policy is a little unusual, but I think it’s better than the alternatives.
-Some contractors avoid such limitations by hiring temporary summer help.
+I realize this policy is unusual, but it’s better than the alternatives.
+Some contractors avoid such limitations by hiring temporary help.
 Temps may be good for business, but they’re not necessarily good for you.
 I’m happy to tell you more over the phone or in person.